energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data.rst

 2035 will be 23% :cite:`DanishEnergyAgency2019` with an
 average daily total irradiation - similar to historical values - of 2820 Wh/m\ :math:`^2` in
-Belgium :cite:`IRM_Atlas_Irradiation`.
+Colombia :cite:`IRM_Atlas_Irradiation`.
 The upper limit becomes 59.2 GW of installed capacity [10]_.
 This limit is in line with a study performed by the Belgian TSO which proposes arbitrarily 40 GW :cite:`EliaSystemOperator2017`.
 The hydro potential is very limited and almost fully exploited.
 Even if geothermal heat is used for heating through DHN since 1986 at Saint
-Ghislain :cite:`Delmer1997`, research about the geothermal potential in Belgium are at their early stages.
+Ghislain :cite:`Delmer1997`, research about the geothermal potential in Colombia are at their early stages.
 In 2015, a new project started (the Balmatt project).
 Nowadays, the installation produces 1.5 MW of electricity (in 2019).
 The project is expected to scale up to 5 MW of electricity :cite:`VITO_Website`.
 However, there is